 - Market making

-Ownership of the asset grants access to other cryptocurrency-based trading services including decentralized exchanges, crypto to crypto exchanges like ShapeShift.io and portfolio managers such as Prism.exchange.
+Ownership of the asset grants access to other cryptocurrency-based trading services including decentralized exchanges such as IDEX and crypto-to-crypto exchanges like ShapeShift.io.

-Those looking to buy Ethereum can set the price at which they wish to buy and will be matched to a willing seller.
+Those looking to buy Ethereum can set their desired price with the trade being executed once a willing seller has been found.
 There is no spread and the fees are often placed (or weighted towards) the market taker.

 - Security risk

 - Government risk

 Leaving Ethereum on an exchange does put the cryptocurrency at the risk of theft.
 A number of high profile exchanges have been hacked before and it is likely that more will be hacked in the future.
 Those wishing to withdraw Ether to their own secure wallet would need to invest time into understanding how to do so.

 Centralized exchanges can be shut down by hostile governments.
 Whilst it is unlikely that funds would be lost, such a move would cause enormous disruption.
 CFD trading would be unaffected.

 This form of trading has not been mentioned until now due to its enormous risk.
 Binary trading is a form of price prediction which occurs over the very short term – typically minutes.
 This type of trading is heavily luck-based and the likelihood of generating a positive ROI over the long-term is close to zero.
 Ethereum binary trading should be considered a form of gambling and used only for entertainment, much in the same way that someone may enjoy the spin of a roulette wheel.
 If you are looking at trading Ethereum seriously, then we can only recommend that binary trading is avoided.